The Black Colt: Germany

-Germanist Johann Wilhelm Wolf collected a German language tale with the title Das treue Füllchen.
+Germanist Johann Wilhelm Wolf collected a German language tale with the title Das treue Füllchen (translated as The Faithful Foal).
 In the first part of the tale, a shepherd named Hans finds three horses, one of a grey colour, the second of a black colour, and the third of a bay colour, which he uses to climb up a glass mountain three times and gain a princess for wife.
-He marries the princess and, one year later, she gives birth to a son, but Hans, now a prince, is summons to fight a war in another country.
+He marries the princess and, one year later, she gives birth to a son, but Hans, now a prince, is summoned to fight a war in another country.
 Meanwhile, a white horse foals a colt in the stables, which becomes the prince's friend and they grow up together.
 However, while Hans is away, the princess has an affair with a Jew from their court, for six years.
 At the end of this period, the princess gets news that Hans is coming back home, and her lover and she fear that the young boy will divulge their affair, so they plot to kill him: first, they try to give him coffee laced with poison; next, they give him a smock that will kill him.
-With the colt's warnings, the boy avoid both dangers: he gives the cat the coffee and puts the smock on the dog; both animals die.
+With the colt's warnings, the boy avoids both dangers: he gives the cat the coffee and puts the smock on the dog; both animals die.
 Hans finally returns home and his wife, the princess, feigns illness and asks for their son's tongue bathed in milk as her cure.
 Hans ponders on this dilemma, but, upon seeing his son's animal companion, decides to kill the horse and take its tongue to spare the boy.
 The horse warns Hans's son that the boy's father will kill him, but they can avoid this fate: the boy is to ask his father to ride the colt around the castle three times, and they will seize the opportunity to flee.
 It happens thus: the boy rides the horse to another kingdom, where the boy finds work as a horse groomer and is given a magic chain to summon his equine friend.
 The boy excels at horse grooming, but, one day, he sees the royal gardener arranging bouquets for the princess, and wants to have a go at it.
 The boy's floral arrangement impresses the gardener, who wishes to take him as his apprentice.
 The boy works in the garden and, on Saturdays, when he finishes his chores, he summons his loyal colt and rides around the garden - events witnessed by the princess, who falls deeply in love with him.
 Some time later, the princess tells the king she wants to marry the gardener's assistant, but the king gives her three days to think over her decision, otherwise he will place her in the Hinkelhaus as soon as she is married.
 The princess is dead set on her decision and moves out with her husband to the Hinkelhaus, and suffers mockery from the court, but her husband comforts her.
 Soon after, war breaks out, and the garderner's assistant is given a lame mount and a wooden sword, but, as soon as he is out of sight, he summons his horse and ides into battle.
 He guides the soldiers to victory, but is injured in his leg.
 His father-in-law, the king, sees the injury and bandages it with his royal handkerchief.
-The knights rides back to the lame mount and dismisses his horse.
+The knight rides back to the lame mount and dismisses his horse.
 Back to the Hinkelhaus, the princess notices her husband's wound and her father's handkerchief.
 She then takes it and goes to talk to her father, the king, who is searching the whole kingdom for the mysterious knight at the battlefield.
 The gardener's assistant wake up, summons his horse again, and rides to court to take his wife and gallop away to another land.